AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/http-ref/image-serving-api-ref/c-http-protocol-reference/c-syntax-and-features/r-request-locking.md

 ---
 description: To reduce opportunity for tampering with requests, a simple locking facility is provided.
-seo-description: To reduce opportunity for tampering with requests, a simple locking facility is provided.
-seo-title: Request locking
 solution: Experience Manager
 title: Request locking
-uuid: 03239376-1e40-48d2-a396-c276802854ed
 feature: Dynamic Media Classic,SDK/API
 role: Developer,Business Practitioner
 ---